-The Ford Transit Connect is a small commercial van aimed squarely at small business owners.
-Also available in passenger-oriented Wagon and green Electric models, the Transit Connect was brought over from Europe as part of the Blue Oval's "One Ford" global strategy and features a good balance between interior space and a modest, maneuverable size.
+The Ford Transit Connect is a small commercial van aimed largely at business owners and fleet operators.
+Also offered as a passenger-oriented van dubbed Transit Connect Wagon that can accommodate up to seven adults, the Transit Connect was born in Europe and brought over to the United States as part of the Blue Oval's "One Ford" global strategy.

 Trim Level Breakdown